IgorProkhorchuk/sysAdmin-notes/README.md

    - Creating and Managing Virtual Machines
    - Introduction to Containers: Docker Basics
    - Managing Containers with Docker

-### **Automating Tasks and Scripting**
-   - Introduction to Bash Scripting
-   - Writing Simple Scripts for Automation
-   - Automating with `cron` and `systemd`
-   - Introduction to Ansible for Configuration Management

 ### **Troubleshooting and Performance Tuning**
    - Troubleshooting Boot Issues